Crayola Treasure Adventures

-Crayola Treasure Adventure is a video game based on the Crayola company line of crayons developed by DC Studios and published by Crave Entertainment in North America and Ignition Entertainment in PAL regions for the Nintendo DS.
+Crayola Treasure Adventures is a video game based on the Crayola company line of crayons developed by DC Studios and published by Crave Entertainment in North America and Ignition Entertainment in PAL regions for the Nintendo DS.
 The player is a person lost on an island searching for treasure, with only a map and crayons.

 Gameplay

 The game plays as a virtual colouring book.
 The game contains 100 colouring book pages and 120 of Crayola's signature shades, which match up to their real-life equivalents.
 Different settings let the player apply colour either in the patchy style of a real crayon, or in a more smooth texture.
 The title has unlockable areas and pictures.

 Development

 A partnership between Crave Entertainment and Crayola to being Crayola themed video games into the market was announced on March 14, 2007.
 The game premiered at the 2007 E3.
 The title was due to be released onto store shelves in September of that year, but this was postponed to October.